opentext/storyteller/docs/wasm/index.md

   - Also there are many tools built on top of clang/LLVM which could help us in future (more sanitizers, `clang-tidy`, `clang-format`, `clang-rename`, ...)

+We also refactored our CMake-based build system, introduced a set of *toolchains* for individual build environments (*GCC*, *Clang*, *Wine/MSVC*, *Android*, *Emscripten*, *WebAssembly*) so that it should be much easier to introduce new platform and experiments in future.

-Then we evaluated available possibilities to compile *Document Platform* in *WebAssembly*.
+Finally we have evaluated available possibilities of compiling *Document Platform* with all dependencies to *WebAssembly*.
+Two toolchain possibilities were tried:
-Two toolchain possibilities were tried: *Emscripten* and *Clang 6.0*.
+*Emscripten* and *Clang 6.0*.

-Unfortunately we did not succeed to compile and link our code base to *WebAssembly*.
+Unfortunately we did not succeed to *compile* and *link* our code base to *WebAssembly*.
-The main issues seemed to be a lack of 64-bit support in *Emscripten* and a problematic build of dynamic libraries in both evaluated toolchains.
+The main issues seemed to be a lack of *64-bit support* in *Emscripten* and a problematic build of *dynamic libraries* with both evaluated toolchains.

-Currently the overall *WebAssembly* infrastructure is in so-called MVP (Minimal viable product) stage and so it is kind of hard to compile and run an extensive project like *Document Platform*.
+Currently the overall *WebAssembly* infrastructure is in so-called MVP (Minimal Viable Product) stage and so it is kind of hard to succesfully port (*compile*, *link* and *run*) an extensive project like *Document Platform*.

-Hopefully we reiterate the POC after some time when more and bettter quality documentation and tutorials are available.
+Hopefully we reiterate the POC after some time when more and better quality documentation and tutorials are available.